Vinifera-Developers/Vinifera/docs/Miscellaneous.md

 PauseRepairs=no ; boolean, whether buildings pause repairs when a house doesn't have enough funds to complete the repairs.
 ```

-- While repairs are paused, the game draws a specific frame of the wrench shape (wrench.shp).
+- While repairs are paused, the game draws a specific frame of the wrench shape (wrench.shp) on the building.
 This can be customized in order to draw a different frame.

 In Rules.ini:
 ```ini